stripe/rainier/docs/intro.md

 * [Vectors and Covariates](vectors.md)

-This introduces the `Vec` and `Fn` types, shows how to deal with larger numbers of parameters and observations.
+This introduces the `Vec` and `Fn` types, and shows how to deal with larger numbers of parameters and observations.

 * [Posteriors and Predictions](posteriors.md)

-This introduces the `Generator` type, and shows how to make posterior predictions from a sampled trace.
+This introduces the `Generator` type, and shows how to make posterior predictions and decisions from a sampled trace.